mattl/dbx/choose-a-side.md

 <div class="col-md-4">
 <h2>The Warden</h2>
 <a href="zees/"><img src="../img/Zee Pirate_color-head.png" class="pull-left img-responsive " /></a>
-<p>Warden Raslav- a sadistic prison overseer with an endless supply of hardened prisoners.</p>
+<p>A sadistic prison overseer with an endless supply of hardened prisoners.</p>
 <a class="btn btn-default" href="#">More Info</a>
 </div>
 <!-- /.col-md-4 -->
  <div class="col-md-4">
 <h2>Blaine</h2>
 <a href="zees/"><img src="../img/Zee Pirate_color-head.png" class="pull-left img-responsive " /></a>
-<p>Blaine- a Warden Raslav- a mysterios and deadly alien criminal mastermind.</p>
+<p>A mysterious and deadly alien criminal mastermind.</p>
 <a class="btn btn-default" href="#">More Info</a>
 </div>
 <!-- /.col-md-4 -->